LTUC/amman-dotnet-401d2/Curriculum/Class01/LAB.md

 ## To Submit this Assignment
 - Create a new repo on your personal GitHub account
 - Name your repo `Lab##-TITLE`
+- Create a branch named `NAME-LAB##`
-- write your code
+- Write your code
+- Commit often
-- push to your repository
+- Push to your repository
+- Create a pull request from your branch back to master
-- submit a link to your Repo in canvas
+- Submit a link to your PR in canvas
 - Include a `README.md` (contents described below)

 ## Directions